realthunder/asm3-wiki/Topological-Naming-Algorithm.md

 # Algorithm

-The core function to generate element names in this category of makers is `makESHAPE()`.
+The core function to generate element names is `TopoShape::makESHAPE()`.
+At a high level, the algorithm can be described as using four steps to try to name as name elements as possible.

+1. Find any unchanged and named elements that appear in both the input and out shape, and just copy those names over to the new shape.
+2. Assign names for generated and modified elements by querying the `Mapper`.
+3. For all unnamed elements, assign an indexed based name using its upper named element.
+For example, if a face is named `F1`, its unnamed edges will be named as `F1;U1`, `F1;U2`, etc. In this step, an element may be assigned multiple names, if it appear in more than one named upper elements.
+This is to improve the name stability of the next step.
+4. For all remaining unnamed elements, use the combination of lower named elements as its name.
+For example, if a face has all its edges named, then the face will be named as something like `(edge1,edge2,edge3);L`.

 A simplified version of the algorithm is presented with the following pseudo Python code,

 ```python
 def makESHAPE(result_shape, mapper, input_shapes, opcode):